 Process: National Standard 1 of the MSA requires that conservation and fisheries management measures prevent overfishing while achieving optimal yield for each fishery on a continuing basis.
-Target reference points for biomass and fishing mortality (harvest rate) have been developed for several stocks, including flatfish, within the NPFMC precautionary approach management system based on sound scientific analyses.
+Target reference points for biomass and fishing mortality (harvest rate) have been developed for several stocks, including BSAI Atka mackerel, BSAI/GOA POP, BSAI/GOA Northern rockfish, GOA dusky rockfish, within the NPFMC precautionary approach management system based on sound scientific analyses.
 In addition, an optimal yield reference point has also been established for each sum of all yields in the GOA and BSAI.
 Managers can apply technical measures to reduce fishing mortality if reference points are approached or exceeded.

 Current Status/Appropriateness/Effectiveness: The status of US fish stocks is determined by 2 metrics.
 The first is the relationship between the actual exploitation level and the overfishing level (OFL).
 If the exploitation level (or fishing mortality) exceeds the FOFL, the stock is considered to be subject to overfishing.
 The second is the relationship between the stock size and the minimum stock size threshold (MSST).
 If the stock size is below the MSST it is considered to be overfished.
 A stock is considered to be approaching an overfished condition when it is projected that there is more than a 50% chance that the biomass of the stock or stock complex will decline below the MSST within 2 years.
-Harvest specifications for each of the P. cod stocks are made annually by NPFMC, and include the OFL, acceptable biological catch (ABC), and total allowable catch (TAC).
-The NPFMC management plans classify each stock based on a tier system (Tiers 1-6) with Tier 1 having the greatest level of information on stock status and fishing mortality relative to MSY considerations.
+Harvest specifications for each of the stocks are made annually by NPFMC, and include the OFL, acceptable biological catch (ABC), and total allowable catch (TAC).
+The NPFMC management plans classify each stock based on a tier system (Tiers 1-6).
 The Tier system specifies the maximum permissible ABC and the OFL for each stock in the complex (usually individual species but sometimes species groups).
 The BSAI and GOA groundfish fishery management plans have pre-defined harvest control rules (HCR) that define a series reference points for groundfish covered by these plans.
 The overall objectives of the management plans are to prevent overfishing and to optimize the yield from the fishery through the promotion of conservative harvest levels while considering differing levels of uncertainty.
-In Tiers 1-3, sufficient information is available to determine a target biomass level, which would be obtained at equilibrium when fishing according to the control rule with recruitment at the average historical level.
+BSAI Atka mackerel, BSAI/GOA POP, BSAI/GOA Northern rockfish, GOA dusky rockfish are in Tiers 3a.
+In Tiers 3, sufficient information is available to determine a target biomass level, which would be obtained at equilibrium when fishing according to the control rule with recruitment at the average historical level.
 Most of the larger and commercially important stocks under NPFMC management are in Tier 3, which has sufficient information to determine surrogates for MSY-based reference points.
 The term "FX%" refers to the fishing mortality rate (F) associated with an equilibrium level of spawning per recruit equal to X% of the equilibrium level of spawning per recruit in the absence of any fishing.
 For tier 3, the term B40% refers to the long-term average biomass that would be expected under average recruitment and F=F40%.
 These 2 metrics can thus be considered as targets.
 For Tier 3 stocks, the spawner-recruit relationship is uncertain, so although MSY cannot be estimated with confidence, the MSY proxy level is defined as B35% and the MSST level is one-half of B35%.
 Note that Tier 3 is split into 3 components, based on biomass level, and that the harvest control rule specifies a decline in fishing mortality when the stock biomass drops below the target level of B40% rather than at B35%.
-The state flatfish fisheries are managed by ADFG and BOF using an annual Guideline Harvest Level (GHL).
+The state BSAI Atka mackerel, BSAI/GOA POP, BSAI/GOA Northern rockfish, GOA dusky rockfish fisheries are managed by ADFG and BOF using an annual Guideline Harvest Level (GHL).